NiceneNerd/BCML/docs/install.md

 # Installing Mods

-There are basically two ways to install mods into BCML: the GameBanana tab or adding a manual download.
-To use the GameBanana tab, just switch to the tab, find a mod you want, and click Install.
+There are basically two ways to install mods into BCML: GameBanana one-click or adding a manual download.
+To use GameBanana one-click, go to GameBanana in your browser, find a mod you want, and click the BCML 1-Click Install button.
-You can also view the mod first, and you may be presented with a dropdown offering alternative or additional mod files you can install.

 To install manually, click the floating action button on the Mods tab of the main BCML window.
 (Though you can also drag-and-drop files onto the BCML window or double-click the mod in Windows).